Gemini8532/gitwapp/Arch.md

 - **Gitignore:** A root `.gitignore` is configured to exclude build artifacts like `bin/`, `frontend/dist/`, and `frontend/node_modules/`.

 ### Go Module
+Use libraries from the standard library where possible.
+If a library is not available, use a well-maintained third-party library.

 - **Module Name:** `github.com/Gemini8532/genapp`
 - **Embedding:** `frontend/embed.go` allows the Go backend to serve the compiled frontend.

 ## 9. Testing Strategy